Photo: Martin Falbisoner / Wikimedia Commons

 FAQ

 Is it worth staying inside the Old Town walls?
 For the specific atmosphere — yes, for one night at minimum.
-Waking up inside the medieval city at 06:30 (before the day-trippers arrive), walking the empty Stradun in the morning light, and having the city as your garden is a genuinely extraordinary experience.
+Waking up inside the medieval city at 06:30 (before the day-trippers arrive), walking the empty Stradun in the morning light, and having the city as your garden is a genuinely memorable experience.
 The practical challenge: no vehicle access (luggage by hand), the ambient noise from Stradun restaurants until 23:00–00:00, and the significant price premium.

 What is the best time to visit Dubrovnik for hotels?
 May and September–October — the shoulder months when prices are 30–50% below peak season, the City Walls Walk is achievable in 30 minutes rather than 2 hours, and the Adriatic is warm enough for swimming (21–25°C).
 The specific worst periods: late July and August, and any day with 3+ large cruise ships in port simultaneously.